britram/taps-transports/draft-ietf-taps-transports.md

 The data protocol, when used with an appropriate cipher, provides:

-- authentication of one end or both ends of a connection
+- authentication of one end or both ends of a connection.
-- confidentiality
+- confidentiality.
-- cryptographic integrity protection
+- cryptographic integrity protection.

 ## Hypertext Transport Protocol (HTTP) over TCP as a pseudotransport

-Hypertext Transfer Protocol (HTTP) is an application-level protocol widely used on the Internet.
+The Hypertext Transfer Protocol (HTTP) is an application-level protocol widely used on the Internet.
 Version 1.1 of the protocol is specified in {{RFC7230}} {{RFC7231}} {{RFC7232}} {{RFC7233}} {{RFC7234}} {{RFC7235}}, and version 2 in {{RFC7540}}.
-Furthermore, HTTP is used as a substrate for other application-layer protocols.
-There are various reasons for this practice listed in {{RFC3205}}; these include being a well-known and well-understood protocol, reusability of existing servers and client libraries, easy use of existing security mechanisms such as HTTP digest authentication {{RFC2617}} and TLS {{RFC5246}}, the ability of HTTP to traverse firewalls which makes it work with a lot of infrastructure, and cases where a application server often needs to support HTTP anyway.
+HTTP is usually transported over TCP using port 80 and 443, although it can be used with other transports.
+When used over TCP it inherits its properties.

-Depending on application's needs, the use of HTTP as a substrate protocol may add complexity and overhead in comparison to a special-purpose protocol (e.g. HTTP headers, suitability of the HTTP security model etc.). {{RFC3205}} address this issues and provides some guidelines and concerns about the use of HTTP standard port 80 and 443, the use of HTTP URL scheme and interaction with existing firewalls, proxies and NATs.
+HTTP is used as a substrate for other application-layer protocols.
+There are various reasons for this practice listed in {{RFC3205}}; these include being a well-known and well-understood protocol, reusability of existing servers and client libraries, easy use of existing security mechanisms such as HTTP digest authentication {{RFC2617}} and TLS {{RFC5246}}, the ability of HTTP to traverse firewalls makes it work over many types of infrastructure, and in cases where a application server often needs to support HTTP anyway.

-Though not strictly bound to TCP, HTTP is almost exclusively run over TCP, and therefore inherits its properties when used in this way.
+Depending on application need, the use of HTTP as a substrate protocol may add complexity and overhead in comparison to a special-purpose protocol (e.g., HTTP headers, suitability of the HTTP security model, etc.). {{RFC3205}} addresses this issue and provides some guidelines and concerns about the use of HTTP standard port 80 and 443, the use of HTTP URL scheme and interaction with existing firewalls, proxies and NATs.

 ### Protocol Description

 Hypertext Transfer Protocol (HTTP) is a request/response protocol.
 A client sends a request containing a request method, URI and protocol version followed by a MIME-like message (see {{RFC7231}} for the differences between an HTTP object and a MIME message), containing information about the client and request modifiers.
 The message can contain a message body carrying application data as well.
 The server responds with a status or error code followed by a MIME-like message containing information about the server and information about carried data and it can include a message body.
 It is possible to specify a data format for the message body using MIME media types {{RFC2045}}.
 Furthermore, the protocol has numerous additional features; features relevant to pseudotransport are described below.

 Content negotiation, specified in {{RFC7231}}, is a mechanism provided by HTTP for selecting a representation on a requested resource.
-The client and server negotiate acceptable data formats, charsets, data encoding (e.g. data can be transferred compressed, gzip), etc. HTTP can accommodate exchange of messages as well as data streaming (using chunked transfer encoding {{RFC7230}}).
+The client and server negotiate acceptable data formats, charsets, data encoding (e.g., data can be transferred compressed using gzip), etc. HTTP can accommodate exchange of messages as well as data streaming (using chunked transfer encoding {{RFC7230}}).
 It is also possible to request a part of a resource using range requests specified in {{RFC7233}}.
 The protocol provides powerful cache control signalling defined in {{RFC7234}}.

 HTTP 1.1's and HTTP 2.0's persistent connections can be use to perform multiple request-response transactions during the life-time of a single HTTP connection.
-Moreover, HTTP 2.0 connections can multiplex many request/response pairs in parallel on a single connection.
-This reduces connection establishment overhead and the effect of TCP slow-start on each transaction, important for HTTP's primary use case.
+Moreover, HTTP 2.0 connections can multiplex many request/response pairs in parallel on a single transport connection.
+This reduces connection establishment overhead and the effect of the transport layer slow-start on each transaction, important in reducing latency for HTTP's primary use case.

-It is possible to combine HTTP with security mechanisms, like TLS (denoted by HTTPS), which adds protocol properties provided by such a mechanism (e.g. authentication, encryption, etc.).
-TLS's Application-Layer Protocol Negotiation (ALPN) extension {{RFC7301}} can be used for HTTP version negotiation within TLS handshake which eliminates addition round-trip.
+It is possible to combine HTTP with security mechanisms, like TLS (denoted by HTTPS), which adds protocol properties provided by such a mechanism (e.g., authentication, encryption).
+The TLS Application-Layer Protocol Negotiation (ALPN) extension {{RFC7301}} can be used for HTTP version negotiation within the TLS handshake, which eliminates the latency of addition round-trips.
 Arbitrary cookie strings, included as part of the MIME headers, are often used as bearer tokens in HTTP.

-Application layer protocols using HTTP as substrate may use existing method and data formats, or specify new methods and data formats.
-Furthermore some protocols may not fit a request/response paradigm and instead rely on HTTP to send messages (e.g. {{RFC6546}}).
-Because HTTP is working in many restricted infrastructures, it is also used to tunnel other application-layer protocols.
+Application layer protocols using HTTP as substrate may use an existing method and data formats, or specify new methods and data formats.
+Furthermore some protocols may not fit a request/response paradigm and instead rely on HTTP to send messages (e.g., {{RFC6546}}).
+Because HTTP works in many restricted infrastructures, it is also used to tunnel other application-layer protocols.

 ### Interface Description